2 factions meet this week on next step for Venezuela

 President Nicolas Maduro greet supporters as they arrive at a rally in Caracas, Venezuela, Saturday, Feb.
 2, 2019.
 Maduro called the rally to celebrate the 20th anniversary of the late President Hugo Chavez’s rise to power.
 (AP Photo/Ariana Cubillos)

 Political pressure continues to mount on ousted Venezuelan leader Nicolas Maduro as two distinct factions are expected to meet in the coming days to determine the next step for Venezuela.
 The political and economic collapse of the country is occupying headlines across the globe, dividing nations and leaving the Caricom countries as the only group maintaining its neutrality.
+Meanwhile, in Venezuela, the public aren’t getting any of this information due to the extreme censorship Maduro’s government is forcing on media and the internet.
+People are looking for a vpn para venezuela they use to help get access to media not available in their country.

 Today some 14 Latin American nations that support Opposition Leader Juan Guaido are expected to hold an emergency meeting in Ottawa, Canada, to plan ways to help him take over governance of Venezuela.
 Representatives from Brazil and Colombia are supposed to attend this meeting.
 When Guaido spoke to supporters at a rally in Caracas, he laid out a plan to have shipments of food and medicine imported from those two countries to deal with the massive shortages at Venezuelan markets.